 Turns out this is an incredibly common problem with USB to SATA adaptor chipsets, that’s documented as such all over the web.
 Finding how to solve it was less trivial, because a lot of the advice given is either outright wrong or at least doesn’t work on Raspbian.
 The solution I found, via this random thread, was to simply add:

-…to /boot/cmdline.txt (where 152d:1561 is the vendor & device IDs for the particular chipset used in my case).
+…to the end of the existing line in /boot/cmdline.txt (where 152d:1561 is the vendor & device IDs for the particular chipset used in my case).
 All other variations on this, involving adding similar magic incantations to files in /etc/modprobe.d etc, simply do not do anything on Raspbian.

 2 thoughts on “Swift on Raspberry Pi”

 First, thank you very much for taking the time to post this.
 It was the solution to my problem.
 My USB3-to-SATA bridge is now working at the expected speed and now over the network I really can read back at 100 MB/s.